The Medicines and Healthcare products Regulatory Agency (MHRA) buys a wide range of goods and services to meet our customer’s needs.

 The MHRA is committed to public sector best practice.
 Competitive processes are governed by EU law and UK legislation.
-In all commercial activity the Ministry of Justice pursues the highest standards of professionalism, ethical conduct and impartiality.
+In all commercial activities, we are committed to pursuing the highest standards of professionalism, ethical conduct and impartiality.

 We are always ready to receive feedback on our competitive processes, whether negative or positive, and will respond to complaints using this complaints process.

 We are fully committed to maintaining confidentiality and will take appropriate measures to ensure it.
 If you are currently involved in tendering for work with the MHRA, you can be assured that your comments will not be allowed to prejudice the fair treatment of your tender.